ppayter-cc/mongoldic/src/main/resources/to-do-list.md

 * [always in progress] more tests
 * save the classical form of the words into separate column (parsing saved descriptions with regex)
 * [done] separate html into fragments
+* footer which does not conflict with the result list
 * switch to Hibernate
 * switch to REST & React